orfeus-eu/documentation/docs/adria_array_comm.rst

 AdriaArray Workshops
 --------------------

-ORFEUS and EPOS (via the EPOS SP project, Task 4.3) have supported the organisation of AdriaArray (AdA) workshops since 2020.
+ORFEUS (and EPOS via the EPOS SP project, Task 4.3) has supported the organisation of AdriaArray (AdA) workshops since 2020.

+* The fourth international AdriaArray workshop was held in Sofia, Bulgaria, on 12-15March 2023.
+The event was attended by more that 100 people.
+The program, along with copies of the oral and poster presentations, is available here: https://polybox.ethz.ch/index.php/s/m4k2wJmzDuYuH7k

 * An AdriaArray Splinter meeting took place during the EGU GA 2023 on April 27th.
   - `Announcement <https://meetingorganizer.copernicus.org/EGU23/session/47742>`_